JarvisAPI/Pi-RTOS/README.md

 multiprocessor scheduling scheme. _For simplicity, always execute the kernel on core 0 so that it is pinned to that core forever, even in global scheduling_.
 For the purposes of this assignment there is no need to migrate the kernel.

+In FreeRTOS, expose configuration variables to allow the user to choose which multiprocessor scheduling strategy should be used.
+Your partitioned and global EDF should co-exist in the kernel's codebase (but not active simultaneously), and the user should merely activate any by defining the proper constant (`GLOBAL_EDF_ENABLE`, `PARTITIONED_EDF_ENABLE`).
+If no multicore scheduling algorithm is specified by the user, make global EDF the default scheduler.

 <!-- **Bonus:** If you are _really_ (like, _really_) up for a challenge, you may  -->
 <!-- want to consider implementing resource sharing.
 Two (or more) tasks running on different cores might share resources.   -->